zig-o11y/opentelemetry-semconv/README.md

 ## Overview

-This library provides Zig type definitions for OpenTelemetry semantic conventions, allowing you to use semantic convention attributes in a type-safe way in your Zig applications.
-The library mirrors the structure of the official [OpenTelemetry semantic conventions](https://github.com/open-telemetry/semantic-conventions) repository.
+This library provides Zig type definitions for OpenTelemetry semantic conventions, allowing you to use semantic convention attributes, metrics, resources, and traces in a type-safe way in your Zig applications.
+The library is generated from the official [OpenTelemetry semantic conventions](https://github.com/open-telemetry/semantic-conventions) specification.

 ## Features

 - **Strongly Typed**: All semantic convention attributes are defined with proper Zig types
-- **Comprehensive**: Covers major semantic convention namespaces (HTTP, Network, URL, Server, Client, Error, User Agent, Telemetry)
+- **Comprehensive**: Covers all semantic convention namespaces (attributes, metrics, resources, traces)
-- **Standards Compliant**: Based on OpenTelemetry specification v1.28.0
+- **Standards Compliant**: Based on OpenTelemetry specification v1.36.0
 - **Zero Dependencies**: Uses only Zig standard library
-- **Well Tested**: Comprehensive test coverage for all modules
+- **Auto-generated**: Generated directly from the official semantic conventions specification
+- **Rich Metadata**: Includes stability levels, requirement levels, descriptions, and well-known enum values

 ## Usage